loader image

 Rack/Rig:

-This term describes the position when the barbell rests on the front of the shoulder and is supported by the hands.
+This term describes the position when the barbell rests on the front shoulder area and is supported by the hands.

 Range of Motion (ROM)

 The ROM is defined by the range of motion of the joints.
-In CrossFit, the full range of motion (full ROM) serves as a standard for the movements, making them comparable and allowing them to be counted as valid/invalid repetitions.
-This is particularly important in CrossFit competitions.
+In CrossFit, the full range of motion (Full ROM) serves as the standard for the movements, making them comparable and can be evaluated as a valid/invalid repetition.
+This is especially important in CrossFit competitions.

 Regionals:

 The Regionals are the second stage of qualification for the CrossFit Games.
-The best athletes from a region are invited based on their results at the "CrossFit Open" and have to compete against each other in various workouts over two days.
-The best of the regionals are then allowed to travel to the "CrossFit Games" and compete for the title of "The Fittest on Earth".
+The best athletes from a region are invited based on their results in the “CrossFit Open” and have to compete against each other in various workouts over 2 days.
+The best of the Regionals can then go to the “CrossFit Games” and fight for the title of “The Fittest on Earth”.

 Repitition (Rep):